-At DFO Consulting we can advise on many aspects of business life.
+At Short name we can advise businesses in the Mill Hill area on many aspects of business life.
 You can often find that greater profitability can be unlocked by consulting your own staff.

 In 2005, an EC Directive on informing and consulting employees came into force, giving many employees new rights to be consulted on key issues affecting the business or work organisation.